fragcolor-xyz/shards/docs/docs/reference/shards/lisp/strings.md

 ## pr-str

-Prints a variable number of values into a string, separated by a whitespace.
+Prints a variable number of values into a string, separated by whitespace.
 Each collection type follows its own printing rule.
 In addition, strings are escaped.